mauricio-fernandez-l/centralODF-average/README.md

 **"On the orientation average based on central orientation density functions for polycrystalline materials"**

-by Mauricio Fernández.
+by Mauricio Fernández (publication in Journal of Elasticity https://link.springer.com/article/10.1007/s10659-019-09754-8).
 The present Python 3 project is organized in three modules in the folder 'source'

 * TensorCalculusNumpy.py
 * TensorCalculusSympy.py